 According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s often linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.

 Why is CO2 awareness so important?

-The short answer is that CO2 awareness is a matter of life and death.
+Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
 CO2 is tops when ranking leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and continuous fatigue, among many others.
-This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
+This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Fort Myers homeowner.
 Severe poisoning takes place from inhaling large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
 Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 - Batteries should be checked on a consistent basis for existing CO2 detectors.
 It's also a good idea to replace the detector every 3-5 years.

 - If you experience or have experienced a few of the symptoms stated above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.